Cowboys from Hell: Reissue

 On September 14, 2010, a 20th anniversary edition was released with a remastered mix from the original analog recordings.
 The expanded edition features a bonus CD of previously unreleased live recordings and the Alive and Hostile EP.
 The deluxe edition features an additional third CD with the previously unreleased demo track "The Will to Survive" (parts of the song were later used in the song "This Love" from Vulgar Display of Power) along with demo versions of ten songs from the original album.

 The third disc of the deluxe set, Cowboys from Hell: The Demos, was released as a separate limited edition vinyl LP at the same time.
 It was exclusively available at Metal Club record stores.
 The 2010 reissue of the album managed to reach No. 117 on the Billboard 200 and No. 8 on Catalog Albums, selling 4,200.

 Legacy

 The album was ranked No. 11 on the October 2006 issue of Guitar World magazine's list of the greatest 100 guitar albums of all time.
 It was ranked the 85th-best heavy metal album of all time by Metal-Rules.com.
 IGN named Cowboys from Hell the 19th-most-influential heavy metal album of all time.
 It is also credited as "defining" groove metal.
-The album has also been praised by Ozzy Osbourne, who in 2017 listed it among his ten favourite metal albums.
+The album has also been praised by Ozzy Osbourne, who in 2017 listed it among his ten favorite metal albums.